Dover-Foxcroft, Maine

 Fax: (207) 564-7881

-If no one is at the department and you need assistance there is a public access phone on the porch that you can use to dial 207-564-3304.
+If no one comes to the door and you need assistance, please call 207-564-3304 option 1.
 This will reach our dispatch center 24/7 and will get you in touch with the officer on duty.
-In the event of an emergency dial 911.

 Our Mission...